ucb-bar/onnxruntime-riscv/systolic_runner/docs/testing.md

 ```

 Note that `gtest_filter` arg; you'll probably want to use this to limit the tests to a specific one.

+Importantly, note that these op tests run in CPU mode by default, since I always use qemu (spike pk doesn't support gtest).
+If you want to run in WS change the DefaultSystolicExecutionProvider constructor in `default_providers.cc`

 ## E2E Model Tests